erliu544/Swift-Notes/README.md

-# Advanced Swift-Notes
+# Swift-Notes

-A repository for my notes while going through Advanced Swift Book by objc.io
+A repository for my notes while going through various programming books.

-You can buy the book [here](https://www.objc.io/books/advanced-swift/)
+You can buy the Advanced Swift by objc.io book [here](https://www.objc.io/books/advanced-swift/)